earthly/website/blog/_posts/2023-02-02-building-js-monorepo.md

  - Pipelines
 ---

-Many engineers and organizations are beginning to adopt a [monorepo](/blog/monorepo-tools) architecture, where a single repository contains multiple projects.
+Many engineers and organizations are beginning to adopt a monorepo architecture for their JavaScript projects, where a single repository contains multiple projects.
 However, ensuring that your pipelines run efficiently and that your builds are occurring in the right order are just a couple of the complexities that a monorepo introduces for your engineering team.

+A large JavaScript application has multiple modules and dependencies; a monorepo tool can manage these dependencies and improve scalability.
 Fortunately, using a dedicated tool for your monorepo system means you're not spending valuable time away from your core competencies to implement this system yourself.

-To help you determine what tool would work best for your project, let's compare five [monorepo](/blog/monorepo-with-bazel) tools—Bazel, Gradle, Lage, Lerna, and Rush—according to their features, benefits, and drawbacks.
+To help you determine what tool would work best for your project, let's compare five monorepo tools—Bazel, Gradle, Lage, Lerna, and Rush—according to their features, benefits, and drawbacks.
 We'll analyze factors like:

 * Speed
 * Learning curve
 * Ease of adoption
-* Programming language support
 * Build caching
 * Detect the scope of changes
 * Dependency graph visualization